preet-jain/Schema_PolygonId/vocab.md

-# entryDate
+# birthDate

-Describes the date when a contributor joined the DAO
+Describes the birth date of the employee

+# gender

+Describes the gender of the employee